ciscoheat/superforms-web/src/routes/support/+page.md

 <Sponsor />

 For a longer period, you can make a monthly donation.
 Any $10 or higher monthly donation will be listed on the [Sponsors](/sponsors) page with a picture and link, and in Discord as a Sponsor.
 Many thanks if you want to support open source software in this way!

+## Bug fixes

+Bug reporting and fixing is free, of course.
+Report bugs as an issue [on Github](https://github.com/ciscoheat/sveltekit-superforms/issues).